mvdan/dockexec/README.md

   in the image.
 * Running `go test -c` and running the test binary under `docker run` is tedious, error-prone, and doesn't scale to many packages.

+### Caveats

+* `go test` without package arguments runs tests with access to the current terminal.
+However, `go test -exec="dockexec $image"` will not, as `dockexec` cannot distinguish this mode from others like `go test -exec="dockexec $image" ./...`.
+If you want access to the terminal, supply the `-t` docker flag.

+* Docker images are assumed to be unix-like at the moment, and only Linux images are tested.
+Other platforms like Windows-native images may be supported in the future.